RhoInc/RStudioConf2019-ePoster/README.md

 # Modernizing the Clinical Trial Analysis Pipeline with R and JavaScript

 This repo contains the [slides](https://github.com/RhoInc/RStudioConf2019-ePoster/blob/master/RstudioPoster_presented.pptx) and [abstract](https://github.com/RhoInc/RStudioConf2019-ePoster/blob/master/RstudioConf_abstract.docx) for the ePoster presented at Rstudio::conf 2019.
-I've also copied some of the content from the poster in to this readme below.
+I've also adapted some of the presentation in to markdown below.

 ## Capsule Summary